fpsvogel/lectiohumana/_posts/2018-09-18-R-W-Livingstone-Greek-Ideals-3.md

 How can we look to the Greeks to supply what we've left behind in our material progress, to enrich us where we've become poor?

+But then, we have to be careful and historical in our investigation:

+> Even Arnold, who understood Greece far better, was not happy in defining its genius.
+The famous phrase 'Sweetness and Light' is a nebulous, inaccurate and inadequate description.
+One could wish in another world to hear Socrates cross-examining
+Arnold on the meaning of 'sweetness' and on its applicability to the Greeks.

 <h2 class="post-source"><a href="https://archive.org/stream/greekidealsmoder00livi#page/31"><i class="fas fa-book" aria-hidden="true"></i> source</a></h2>